- Bats Right, Throws Right

 The veteran started 2007 with a splash - through September 23rd, he was 20-5 with a 1.96 ERA, leading the league in wins and ERA.
 He became the sixth pitcher in KBO history to have won 10+ games in six consecutive seasons, following Si-jin Kim (1983-1988), Dong-yol Sun (1986-1991), Kang-chul Lee (1989-1998), Min-chul Jung (1992-1999) and Min-tae Chung (1996-2000).
 At that point, his career KBO record was 88-59, 3.00.
 He became the first 20-game winner in the KBO since Chung won that many in 1999; KBO schedules are only 126 games, making 20-game winners rarer than in the US.
 He was the first foreigner to win 20 games in a year (not counting Japanese natives of South Korean descent).

 Rios finished 22-5 with a 2.07 ERA.
 He won five more games than runners-up Hyun-jin Ryu and Kenny Rayborn and his ERA was .77 was ahead of runner-up Byung-ryong Jae.
 He whiffed 147, second in the KBO to Ryu, to miss out on the pitching Triple Crown.
 It was the highest win total by a starter since Hiroaki Fukushi in 1983.
 Rios continued his dominance in the post-season.
-In game one of the 2007 Korean Series, Danny threw a four-hit shutout against the SK Wyverns.
+In Game 1 of the 2007 Korean Series, Danny threw a four-hit shutout against the SK Wyverns.
 He was less successful in Game 4, allowing 9 hits and 4 runs in five innings to take the loss against 19-year-old rookie Kwang-hyun Kim.
 He easily won the Korea Baseball Organization MVP award with 71 of 91 votes, beating out batting champion Hyun-gon Lee.
 He was the only foreign-born pitcher to win until 2016, when Dustin Nippert won.
 He also won the KBO Gold Glove at pitcher.